psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

 - 6/6 mils using the 60 degree "V-tip" (routing bit, or "universal cutting tools" in LPKF land).
 - 8/8 mils using the 90 degree v-tip.
 Why should you use the A406 over the LPKF?
 If you need more manual control over the process, if you're a little bit more of a power PCB person, then according to our experience, you should get better results from the A406.
-The LPKF software is more user friendly (for some definition of friendly), but the system is still remarkably flaky given how much we paid for it.
+The LPKF software is more user friendly, but still has a few issues.

 [Link to A406 Users Manual](http://www.accuratecnc.com/PhCNC_download_files/PhCNC%20User's%20Manual%20EN.pdf)